jku-vds-lab/projection-space-explorer/README.md

 ### View Components
 - Left Menu Drawer: Shows tabs that contain different groups of actions
 - Center View: Shows the current projection and allows the user to interact with the low dimensional projection of the data items
-- Table Component: Can be dragged up from the bottom of the window to show a LineUp table of the high dimensional space of the data items
+- Table Component: Can be dragged up from the bottom of the window to show a LineUp (https://lineup.js.org/) table of the high dimensional space of the data items

 ### Controls
 In the top right corner there is a tool list which lets you switch between predefined tools: Selection Tool and Panning Tool.
 Hovering over them will show you a description of what they do.
 The following describes a list of controls when the “Selection Tool” is chosen:
 - hover over item: shows a detailed view of the item
-- hover over cluster center: TODO
+- hover over group center: TODO
 - left-click on item: select this item
 - left-click + shift on item: toggle the selection status (i.e. if the item is selected, it is removed from selection; if the item is not selected, it is added to the selection)
 - left-click on group-center: select the whole group
 - left-click + shift on group-center: add the group to the selection
 - left-click + drag: new selection of items
-- left-click + shift + drag: toggles the selection (i.e. unselected points that are within the lasso selection are added to the selection and selected points that are within the lasso selection are deselected)
+- left-click + shift + drag: toggles the selection (i.e. unselected points that are within the lasso are added to the selection and selected points that are within the lasso are deselected)
 - right-click + drag: allows you to move the whole scatterplot
 - mousewheel: zoom in and out to get a more/less detailed view of the items in the scatterplot
 - right-click on background or item: opens context menu that allows to create a group from the selected points
-- right-click on group center: opens group context menu that allows to delete a cluster or start the storytelling feature
+- right-click on group center: opens group context menu that allows to delete a group or start the storytelling feature
 ## Dataset
 When loading the website there is a default dataset loaded, which is called "test.sdf".
 Additionally, users can load datasets that were already uploaded previously or they can upload their own custom dataset.